IntuitiveHarmony/HarmonyHero/readme.md

 Upon seeing 2 old Guitar Hero controllers at the thrift store I decided to pick one up and turn it into a MIDI controller.
 The goal was to build program to handle the various button presses available and turn them into meaningful MIDI data.
 One of the more challenging aspects of this endeavor for me was figuring out a user interface that made sense musically, was easy to interact with and was fun to play while avoiding any heavy modifications to the body of the instrument.

 <img src="images/howItBegan.jpeg" alt="Guitar Hero Controller" width="400"/>
 <img src="images/firstContact.jpeg" alt="Guitar Hero Controller Insides" width="400"/>

+### Note Selection 🎶

+Since the fret board on this controller is limited to 10 buttons I thought about tuning the instrument to the pentatonic scale, like [Conrad Menchine](https://www.youtube.com/watch?v=obNs_aYCkjY&ab_channel=ConradMenchine) did in a similar project, or like we see in some percussion based diatonic instruments.
+I think inspiration can stem from limitations, so my aim was to offer users maximum flexibility while still embracing the constraints of the 10-button fret board.
+Instead of restricting the user to a predefined scale provided by me, I included the flexibility for the user to input any 10-note scale.
+This was achieved by allowing users to define each of the 10 notes triggered by the  buttons on the fret board.

 ### Added Display 🤩

-Since the fret board on this controller is limited to 10 buttons I wanted to give the user as much flexibility as possible by providing the ability to define the notes each button on the on the fret board triggered.
 I also wanted the user to be able to define other parameters such as MIDI channel, note velocity, continuous controller (CC) and have the ability to store and recall different tunings as well.
 The only way that made sense for me to be able to provide this level of functionality and do so effectively was to introduce a display screen into the mix.
 Later I will cut a small hole in the body of the guitar in order to make it visible in the final build.

 <img src="images/screenDemo1.gif" alt="Early Screen Demo" width="400"/>